ultrabug/mkdocs-static-i18n/README.md

 *An MkDocs plugin that helps you support multiple language versions of your site / documentation.*

+*Like what you :eyes:?
+Using this plugin?
+Give it a :star:!*

 The `mkdocs-static-i18n` plugin allows you to support multiple languages of your documentation by adding static translation files to your existing documentation pages.

 Multi language support is just **one `.<language>.md` file away**!